 falls horrendously short of what it could be.
 It is what pushes me over the edge and makes

 me wonder if it’s time to break up with this television franchise.
 In Season 1 Tara, the wife of Cassy’s stepson is about to start a Ph.D. program.
 What the program is no one knows.
 Is she in a teaching program?
 Is she an astrophysicist student?
 Is she studying ancient Greek?
 Your guess is as good as mine.
 All we know is that she is accepted to Oxford which leads to the central conflict.
-She must choose between staying with her husband and going to a program here or divorcing her husband and taking off to Oxford (because how can you possibly stay married to someone overseas-asks the Army wife??).
+She must choose between staying with her husband and going to a program here or divorcing her husband and taking off to Cambridge (because how can you possibly stay married to someone overseas-asks the Army wife??).
 Guess which option she chooses.